-Risk Why Audit approach Financial statement risks Fraud risk from management override of controls Professional standards (ISA 240) require us to communicate the presumed fraud risk from management override of controls as a significant risk; as management is typically in a unique position to perpetrate fraud because of its ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
+Risk The risk Planned approach Financial statement risks Fraud risk from management override of controls A presumed risk we are required to consider covers fraud risk from management override of controls.
+Management is typically in a position to perpetrate fraud owing to its ability to manipulate accounting records and prepare fraudulent financial statements by overriding controls that otherwise appear to be operating effectively.
 Our audit methodology incorporates the risk of management override as a default significant risk.
+This is a presumed risk per ISA 240.
+Our audit methodology incorporates the risk of management override as a default significant risk.
 We have not identified any specific additional risks of management override relating to the audit of Tactran.
 Strong oversight of finances by management provides additional review of potential material errors caused by management override of controls.
 In line with our methodology, we will carry out appropriate controls testing and substantive procedures, including over journal entries, accounting estimates and significant transactions that are outside the organisation's normal course of business, or are otherwise unusual.
-Fraud risk from income revenue recognition and expenditure Professional standards (ISA 240 and Practice Note 10 ("PN10") Audit of financial statements of public sector bodies in the United Kingdom require us to make a rebuttable presumption that the fraud risk from revenue recognition and expenditure are significant risks.
+Fraud risk from income revenue recognition and expenditure Under ISA 240 there is a presumed fraud risk that income may be misstated due to improper recognition of income.
+This requirement is modified by PN10, issued by the FRC, which states that auditors should also consider the risk that material misstatements may occur by the manipulation of expenditure recognition.
 Tactran receives funding requisitions from Perth and Kinross Council, Stirling Council, Dundee City Council and Angus Council, with grant in aid provided by the Scottish Government.
 These are agreed in advance of the year.
 There is no estimation or judgement in recognising these income streams and we do not regard the risk of fraud to be significant.
 We do not consider the other sources of income to be significant.
 There is no estimation or judgement in recognising expenditure to these bodies, and we do not regard the risk of fraud to be significant.
 We consider that there is not a risk of improper recognition of expenditure in respect of payroll, rent, insurance and management costs.
 These costs are routine in nature and not at risk of manipulation.
 As other operating expenditure is unlikely to be material, we also rebut the assumed risk in respect of this account.